etiennebr/rstdocs/Applications/Feature Extraction/EdgeExtraction.rst

 The input image to compute the features on.

 **Selected Channel**
-The selected channel index
+The selected channel index.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Edge feature**
-Choice of edge feature Available choices are:
+Choice of edge feature.
+Available choices are:

 - **Gradient**